The wave equation in the birth of spacetime symmetries: Abstract

 \section{Abstract}

-In 1887 W. Voigt published a paper that marked the birth of physical symmetries in field theories.
-He demanded form invariance of the wave equation in inertial frames and obtained a set of spacetime transformations that broke two pillars of Newtonian physics when introducing the non-absolute time: $t'=t-vx/c^2$ and implying the constancy of the speed of light: $c'=c$.
-In 1905 H. Poincar\'e showed that the wave equation was also invariant under the Lorentz transformations.
+In 1887 Voigt published a paper dedicated to the Doppler effect in which he demanded form invariance to the wave equation in inertial frames and obtained a set of spacetime transformations now known as the Voigt transformations.
+In 1905 Poincar\'e showed that the wave equation was also invariant under the Lorentz transformations.
 Voigt and Lorentz transformations are then closely related, but this relation is not widely known in the standard literature.
-In this paper we derive the Lorentz transformations from the invariance of the D'Alambert operator $[\Box^{2}=\Box'^{2}]$ and the Voigt transformations from its conformal invariance $[\Box^{2}=(1/\gamma^2)\Box'^{2},$ where $\gamma=(1-v^2/c^2)^{-1/2}$].
-The homogeneous scalar wave equation is then invariant under the Lorentz transformations and conformally invariant under the Voigt transformations.
-We suggest a pedagogical presentation in which the Voigt transformations are introduced after discussing the Galilean transformations but before presenting the Lorentz transformations.
+In this paper we derive the Lorentz transformations from the invariance of the D'Alembert operator $\big(\Box^{2}=\Box'^{2}\big)$ and the Voigt transformations from the conformal invariance of the D'Alembert operator $\big(\Box^{2}=(1/\gamma^2)\Box'^{2},$ where $\gamma=1/\sqrt{1-v^2/c^2} \big).$ The homogeneous scalar wave equation is then invariant under the Lorentz transformations and conformally invariant under the Voigt transformations.
+We suggest a presentation of special relativity in which the Voigt transformations are commented after discussing the Galilean transformations but before presenting the Lorentz transformations.